Travel to Sweden during the corona pandemic (updated 2021-09-06).

 Entry from an EEA* country, except the Nordics

-- Needs to present the EU covid certificate in the form of certificate documenting that the holder has been vaccinated against covid-19 (vaccine certificate), has a negative test result from testing for ongoing covid-19 infection, taken within 72 hours from the time of border crossing, or recovery from covid-19 (recovery certificate), or presentation of an equivalent certificate.
+- Needs to present the EU covid certificate in the form of certificate documenting that the holder has been vaccinated against covid-19 (vaccine certificate), or has a negative test result from testing for ongoing covid-19 infection taken within 72 hours from the time of border crossing, or has recovered from covid-19 (recovery certificate), or presentation of an equivalent certificate.

 - No further entry bans are enforced.

 - Should follow the Public Health Agency of Sweden's recommendations after arrival.

 Entry from a non-EEA* country (incl. the UK)

 - Negative test result documenting that the holder does not have an ongoing covid-19 infection, is required, max 48 hours old.

 - Must be covered by at least one exemption to the general entry ban.